2017 NFL Free Agency: Star rating is out of five. Age listing as of Sept. 1, 2017.

 Chris Long was still an effective player for the Patriots this past season, but he's clearly not the dominant defender he used to be.
 Long turns 32 in March, and he probably has one more year as a somewhat decent starter remaining.

-Dwight Freeney, DE, Falcons.
+Dwight Freeney, DE, Seahawks.
 Age: 37.
-Signed with Seahawks
+Claimed by Lions

 Dwight Freeney played about half of Atlanta's defensive snaps in 2016, serving as a situational pass-rusher.
 He did a good job in his reduced role, collecting three sacks.
 Freeney told the media that he's not considering retirement quite yet.